travis-ci/dpl/README.md

 Options:

   --project ID                      Project ID used to identify the project on Google Cloud (type: string, required:
                                     true)
   --keyfile FILE                    Path to the JSON file containing your Service Account credentials in JSON Web
                                     Token format.
 To be obtained via the Google Developers Console.
-Should be handled with care as it contains authorization keys. (type: string, default: service-account.json) --config FILE                        Path to your module configuration file (type: string, default: app.yaml) --version VER                        The version of the app that will be created or replaced by this deployment.
-If you do not specify a version, one will be generated for you (type: string) --verbosity LEVEL                    Adjust the log verbosity (type: string, default: warning) --[no-]no_promote                    Do not promote the deployed version --[no-]no_stop_previous_version      Prevent your deployment from stopping the previously promoted version.
-This is from the future, so might not work (yet).
+Should be handled with care as it contains authorization keys. (type: string, default: service-account.json) --config FILE                     Path to your service configuration file (type: string, default: app.yaml) --version VER                     The version of the app that will be created or replaced by this deployment.
+If you do not specify a version, one will be generated for you (type: string) --verbosity LEVEL                 Adjust the log verbosity (type: string, default: warning) --[no-]promote                    Do not promote the deployed version (default: true) --[no-]stop_previous_version      Prevent your deployment from stopping the previously promoted version.
+This is from the future, so might not work (yet). (default: true) --[no-]install_sdk                Do not install the Google Cloud SDK (default: true)

 Common Options:

   --run CMD                         Command to execute after the deployment finished successfully (type: array
                                     (string, can be given multiple times)) --[no-]skip_cleanup               Skip cleaning up build artifacts before the deployment --help                            Get help on this command

 Examples: